 How do we stop a parasitic economy?
 We have come to understand that most instances of fighting or confronting centralized authority, or trying to reason with it, only add to its power and deplete our enthusiasm and resources.
 There is a better way—one that shifts the flow of energy back to us.

-First we must each recognize our own individual role in supporting a centralizing financial and corporate system thrive, and understand how we are connected to it and how we feed it.
+First we must each recognize our own individual role in supporting a centralizing financial and corporate system, and understand how we are connected to it and how we feed it.
 With this understanding, we can detach and cleanse it from our lives.
 We can cleanse it from our thoughts, our habits, our home, and our family.
-We can cleanse it from our transactions—our bank deposits, media and consumer purchases, donations and investments.
-We can cleanse it through our participation in the governance of our local political, civic, spiritual and economic systems as well other private institutions in which we are involved.
+We can cleanse it from our transactions—our bank deposits, media and consumer purchases, donations, and investments.
+We can cleanse it through our participation in the governance of our local political, civic, spiritual, and economic systems as well other private institutions in which we are involved.

-By shifting our attention, actions and transactions away from a centralizing financial and corporate system, we increase our personal power, security, and wealth.
-We exercise our power to fashion a new unity between those who respect and encourage living equity and who understand the importance of financial equity to our individual and collective sustainability.
+By shifting our attention, actions, and transactions away from a centralizing financial and corporate system, we increase our personal power, security, and wealth We exercise our power to fashion a new unity between those who respect and encourage living equity and understand the importance of financial equity to our individual and collective sustainability.
 Such an alliance can create new and greater wealth to transform and decentralize political power and economic markets, moving us into alignment to create a free and abundant world.

 How exactly do we do this?
 We thought we would share some of what we do, in the hope that these ideas may be useful for you.
-In the column to the right, you will find three main areas of opportunity for coming clean.
+You will find 23 steps that you can take across three main areas of opportunity for coming clean—cross-cutting opportunities for cleansing and building total wealth and opportunities relating to living equity and financial equity.
 As we come clean, we live more joyously and profitably amidst spiritual and economic warfare.
 As we each come clean, we withdraw the energy that we give each day to the people and organizations destroying our world.
 As we each come clean, our energy grows, and we give new energy to each other and to the people and organizations leading the creation of this new world that is percolating.
 As we each come clean, the world we envision emerges.

 Areas of Opportunity for Coming Clean

-I. Cross-Cutting Opportunities for Cleansing & Building Our Total Wealth
+I. Cross-Cutting Opportunities for Cleansing & Building Total Wealth

 ". . . verily I say unto you, If ye have faith as a grain of mustard seed, ye shall say unto this mountain, Remove hence to yonder place; and it shall remove; and nothing shall be impossible unto you.”